vamuigua/car_parking_app/README.md

   php artisan serve
 ```

-The `backend` app will be served on URL http://localhost:8000/
+The `backend` app will be served on the URL http://localhost:8000/

 Now we can move to configuring the `frontend`